so-fancy/diff-so-fancy/readme.md

    * `~/bin/diff-highlight`
    * `~/bin/diff-so-fancy`
    * `~/bin/lib/diff-so-fancy.pl`
-1. Set up the git `pager.diff` and `pager.show` configs, as described above.
+1. Set up the git `core.pager` config, as described above.

 Note: The `diff-highlight` dependency is an [official git-contrib script](https://github.com/git/git/tree/master/contrib/diff-highlight), duplicated here for convenience.
 If you prefer less fancy in your diff, you also use diff-highlight [on it's own](https://news.ycombinator.com/item?id=11068436).